k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: player took blame for monster using Grimtooth
 - Fix: monster would always take blame for explosions affecting various objects
+- Fix: feedback when having to drop a worn shield vs worn bracers